-Glenmede Investment Management LP, with principal offices at One Liberty Place, 1650 Market Street, Suite 1200, Philadelphia, Pennsylvania 19103, serves as investment advisor to the Portfolios.
+Glenmede Investment Management LP, with principal offices at One Liberty Place, 1650 Market Street, Suite 4000, Philadelphia, Pennsylvania 19103, serves as investment advisor to the Portfolios.
 The Advisor, a limited partnership, is wholly-owned by Glenmede Trust.
-As of December 31, 2023, the Advisor oversaw approximately \$12 billion in assets.
+As of December 31, 2024, the Advisor oversaw approximately \$7.1 billion in assets.

 Under Investment Advisory Agreements with the Fund, the Advisor, subject to the control and supervision of the Board and in conformance with the stated investment objective and policies of each Portfolio, manages the investment and reinvestment of the assets of each Portfolio.
 It is the responsibility of the Advisor to make investment decisions for each Portfolio and to place each Portfolio's purchase and sale orders.

-For the fiscal year ended October 31, 2023, the Portfolios paid management fees to the Advisor for its investment advisory services, calculated daily and paid monthly, at the following annual percentage rates of the Portfolio's average daily net assets, as shown in the following table.
+For the fiscal year ended October 31, 2024, the Portfolios paid management fees to the Advisor for its investment advisory services, calculated daily and paid monthly, at the following annual percentage rates of the Portfolio's average daily net assets, as shown in the following table.

-Portfolio Percentage of Average Daily Net Assets Quantitative U.S. Large Cap Core Equity Portfolio - Institutional Shares 0.55% Shares 0.55% Quantitative U.S. Long/Short Equity Portfolio - Institutional Shares 1.20% Small Cap Equity Portfolio - Institutional Shares 0.55% Secured Options Portfolio - Institutional Shares 0.55%
+Portfolio Percentage of Average Daily Net Assets Disciplined U.S. Small Cap Equity Portfolio 0.55%, Disciplined International Equity Portfolio 0.75% Global Secured Options Portfolio 0.55%

-\ The Advisor has contractually agreed to waive a portion of its 1.20% management fee so that after giving effect to such contractual waiver, the management fee for the Quantitative U.S. Long/Short Equity Portfolio is 0.85% of the Portfolio's average daily net assets.
-The Advisor has also contractually agreed to waive an additional portion of its management fee and/or reimburse the Portfolio to the extent that total annual operating expenses of the Quantitative U.S. Long/Short Equity Portfolio's Institutional Shares, exceed 1.05% of the average daily net assets of the Portfolio's Institutional Shares (excluding Acquired Fund fees and expenses, short-sale dividends, prime broker interest, brokerage commissions, taxes, interest, and extraordinary expenses).
-The Advisor has contractually agreed to these waivers and/or reimbursements until at least February 28, 2025.
+^{} The Advisor has contractually agreed to waive its fees and/or reimburse expenses to the extent that the Disciplined U.S. Small Cap Equity Portfolio's annual total operating expenses for Advisor Class shares exceed 0.85% of such Portfolio's average daily net assets (excluding Acquired Fund fees and expenses, brokerage commissions, extraordinary items, interest and taxes).
+The Advisor has contractually agreed to these waivers and/or reimbursements until at least February 28, 2026.
 Shareholders will be notified if these waivers and/or reimbursements are discontinued after that date.